edwardcdev/edwardcdev/README.md

 - Hardworking and highly proficient man with 7+ years of experience! ⚡🔥
 - Just became a dad!💖👨
 - Now open to work full time remotely! 👋🏠
-- Loyal soccer fan of Red Devis! ⚽🏆
+- Loyal soccer fan! ⚽🏆

 ### Skills and Technologies